patrickdos/rs2demo/README.md

-# RS2 Demo Platform
+# RS2 Demo Platform v1.0

 ## Demo

-[Demo Upload]
+A Demo Web Interface will be available soon

 ## Setup

-## Support
+The installation instructions will be coming soon

 ## Browsers
-The File Upload plugin is regularly tested with the latest browser versions and supports the following minimal versions:
+The Web Interface supports the following minimal versions:

 * Google Chrome - 7.0+
 * Apple Safari - 4.0+